Gaia Data Release 3: Microlensing Events from All Over the Sky: Data

-Despite the best efforts to identify and mask the data points outlying significantly from the overall trend of the \gbp and \grp light curve, some still remained in the data.
-In order to avoid the microlensing model to be incorrectly driven by those outliers, we rescaled error-bars in \gbp and \grp time-series by a constant factor of 10.
-This allowed us still to use the \gbp and \grp data points in the microlensing model, but it minimized the impact of the outliers.
+Despite our best efforts to identify and mask the data points outlying significantly from the overall trend of the \gbp and \grp light curve, some still remain in the data.
+In order to avoid the microlensing model being incorrectly driven by those outliers, we rescaled error bars in \gbp and \grp time series by a constant factor of 10.
+This allowed us to continue using the \gbp and \grp data points in the microlensing model and minimised the impact of the outliers.